ErpNetDocs/tech/advanced/jobs/index.md

 Each job can run a maximum of 5 minutes before it's cancelled by the job runner.
 Jobs can actually execute up to six 5-minute runs, or 30 minutes, until they break the existing loop of pending jobs.

-If a job is interrupted before its work is finished, it must be started again during the 30-minute period.
-If there are more records that need to be processed after the 30-minute window has elapsed, the job will start again on the next day.
+If a job is interrupted before its work is finished, it must be started again during the 30-minute period. <br> If there are more records that need to be processed after the 30-minute window has elapsed, the job will start again on the next day.

 ## Manual job execution